-Advertising costs, which relate principally to fundraising activities, are expensed as incurred and totaled \$44,185 for the year ended June 30, 2020.
+Advertising costs, which relate principally to fundraising activities, are expensed as incurred and totaled \$18,663 and \$44,185 for the years ended June 30, 2021 and 2020, respectively.

 Functional Allocation of Expenses

 The costs of providing various programs and other activities have been summarized on a functional basis on the statement of activities.
 Directly identifiable expenses are charged to University support and fundraising.
 General and administrative expenses include those expenses that are not directly identifiable with any other specific function but provide for the overall support and direction of the Foundation.